tmux-plugins/tmux-continuum/README.md

 would be good to clean out old save files from `~/.tmux/resurrect/` dir from time to time.

-### Configuration

-- set the save interval to 60 minutes (the default is 15, the number is always in minutes)
+> How do I change the save interval to i.e. 1 hour?

+The interval is always measured in minutes.
+So setting the interval to `60` (minutes) will do the trick.
+Put this in `.tmux.conf`:

     set -g @resurrect-auto-save-interval '60'

+and then source `tmux.conf` by executing this command in the shell `tmux source ~/.tmux.conf`.

+> How do I stop automatic saving?

+Just set the save interval to `0`.
+Put this in `.tmux.conf`

+    set -g @resurrect-auto-save-interval '0'

+and then source `tmux.conf` by executing this command in the shell `tmux source ~/.tmux.conf`.

 ### Other goodies